thejokers69/ipfs-blockchain-demo/README.md

 - `scripts/uploadToIPFS.js`: Uploads a file to IPFS and retrieves its CID.
 - `hardhat.config.js`: Hardhat configuration.
 - `package.json`: Project dependencies and scripts.
+- `LICENSE`: The license under which the project is distributed.
+- `SECURITY.md`: Security policy and reporting guidelines for vulnerabilities.

 ## Troubleshooting